 This Guaranty shall be binding upon Guarantor, its legal representatives and assigns, and shall inure to the benefit of Creditor, its successors and assigns.

-This Guaranty shall be governed by and construed in accordance with the laws of the State of Colorado.
+This Guaranty shall be governed by and construed in accordance with the laws of the State of Texas.

 Guarantor represents and warrants that, at the time of the execution and delivery of this Guaranty, nothing (whether financial condition or any other condition or situation) exists to impair in any way the obligations and liabilities of Guarantor to Creditor under this Guaranty.
 Guarantor further represents and warrants that each of the persons signing this Guaranty on its behalf has been properly authorized by corporate action to do so.